Pair these orange marmalade meatballs with an Ramen Noodle Asian Slaw Salad, Chilled Sesame Noodles with Carrots and a Raspberry Sloe Gin Fizz.

 This is such a simple appetizer recipe, made using just 5 ingredients.
 Perfect to take to a pot luck or serve at a party you're hosting.

-You can turn these into a full meal.
+Turn these saucy meatballs into a full meal.

 Serve these orange meatballs over rice, with a side vegetable or salad for an easy dinner!
 I like to add extra sauce when I serve these as a meal to flavor the rice.